Level Up Your Logic: Master Arduino State Machines with 'Simon Says'

 We will create two tasks that would be impossible with delay():

-Because 500 and 300 are coprime (mostly), they will drift apart.
-With delay(), the total time would be 800ms per loop.
+Because and are asynchronous periods, they will drift and overlap.
+With delay(), the total time would be per loop.
 With FreeRTOS, they run independently.

 The Code: